Geriatric Residency Overview

 As a world-class organization on the cutting edge of evidence-based practice and professional development, the Brooks IHL Geriatric Residency program prepares its residents to educate and care for an aging population.
 This program is one year in length and consists of three components that include didactic/psychomotor classes, clinical mentoring and supervision, and directed learning activities.
 In addition, case study presentations prepare the resident for participation in professional conferences and potential submission for publication.

-Our Geriatric residents have the unique opportunity to practice in a state-of-the-art Skilled Nursing Facility at the Brooks Rehabilitation Bartram Crossing location.
+Our Geriatric residents have the unique opportunity to practice in two a state-of-the-art skilled nursing facilities along with the acute setting.
 In addition, residents from all of the Brooks IHL residency programs comprehensively participate in foundational courses, allowing for development of professional relationships with colleagues of various specialty practice areas.

 The Brooks PT Geriatric Residency is accredited by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE).